Window Terminology Guide for Homeowners

 Escutcheon A decorative door handle plate attached to the stile directly behind the handle(s).
 Generally square or rectangular shaped.

-Espagnolette Tilt-Turn hardware which houses the gear mechanism for the Tilt-Turn, inswinging casement and hopper handles.
+Espagnolette Tilt-Turn hardware which houses the gear mechanism for the Tilt-Turn, inswinging casement, and hopper handles.

-Extrusion An article or product of vinyl or metal-made by the process of extruding.
-Extrusions include vinyl sill and head jamb tracks, vinyl jamb liners and aluminum cladding used on the exterior of clad units.
+Extrusion An article or product of vinyl or metal made by the process of extruding.
+Extrusions include vinyl sill and head jamb tracks, vinyl jamb liners, and aluminum cladding used on the exterior of clad units.

 Finger-Joint A series of fingers machined into the ends of two pieces of lumber to be joined together.
 They are then held firmly in position by adhesive.
 Finger jointed wood is very strong and has a lesser chance of warping than does a clear piece of wood the same length.